Where PTX Prep Fits in the Audio Post Production Workflow

 When post professionals describe a messy PTX session, they are not talking about one problem.
 They are describing a stack of overlapping issues that each require manual attention.

 Track naming is the most visible layer.
 Organization sits underneath it.
 The template mismatch is where the most friction occurs in facilities that have invested in building proper workflows.
-And stereo and mono problems do not resolve themselves just because the session is already inside Pro Tools.
+And the stereo and mono problems do not resolve themselves just because the session is already inside Pro Tools.

 Why the Template Mismatch Is the Most Expensive Problem